CRT-Dev21/ecommerce-backend-microservices/README.md

 Provide your own:

-- Sender email address
+- Sender email address in application.properties
-- App password (e.g., for Gmail or another SMTP provider)
+- App password (for Gmail or another SMTP provider) in application.properties